Three life-changing habits you can start today.

 There you go: three simple habits all of us can start doing – no matter how busy or time-strapped we may be.
 They’re small things, but they’ll make a big difference – especially to the small people we love so much.

-And lastly, if you live in Cape Town, Jozi or Durbs, then make sure you get over to one of our Mumspiration Live events happening this year to hear how the super-busy Devi Sankaree Govender from Carte Blanche goes about making more time in her day.
-Plus you’ll also get to meet, in real-life, the SA team behind Cleanipedia.
+Lastly, if you live in Jozi or Durbs, then make sure you get over to one of our Mumspiration Live events happening this year to hear how the super busy Devi Sankaree Govender from Carte Blanche goes about making more time in her day.

 Written by: Julie Williams – Lifestyle Editor